 Give Love and Attention to The Seniors in Your Life

-The solution to these problems is straightforward: be aware of the emotional state of any seniors in your life and do your best to make them part of your holiday festivities.
+The solution to these problems can be straightforward: be aware of the emotional state of any seniors in your life and do your best to make them part of your holiday festivities.
 Bring them to events, even if special transport is required.
-In the event they are unable to travel, consider hosting a holiday get-together at their place.
+In the event they are unable to travel, consider hosting a holiday get-together at their place so they can enjoy festivities in the comfort of their own homes.
 Show them love and attention, so the risk of loneliness is lower.

 You could also try volunteering to help the elderly in your community.
 You could donate presents, food, or your time by visiting with older people who have no one else to talk to.
 Just contact a nearby nursing home or food bank and they will undoubtedly have suggestions for how you can help.